bangle-io/bangle-editor/bangle-core/api.md

 # bold: {link.Component}

-Allows text in your editor to be marked as bold.
-Comes with the markdown shortcut `**text**` to enable bold mark.
+Allows text in your editor to be marked as bold. {link.MarkdownSupport}

 ### spec(): {link.MarkSpecFactory}